LoganParker/cosc499-group-exercise/README.md

-# cosc499-group-exercise
+# COSC 499 Team GitHub Exercise

+Due September 23, 2022

 ## Purpose

+The purpose of this small programming project is to ensure that we are familiar with creating branches, opening pull requests, dealing with merge issues, and reviewing each others' work.

+## Language and Modules

+This application was created with the following language and module versions:

+- Python 3.10.7

+## Features

-A series of functions that are helpful for file preprocessing and file analysis.
+This program provides a series of functions that are helpful for file preprocessing and file analysis.

 The functions created are as follows: